Mobina-Karimi/Store-Project/README.md

 ## Project Description

-A comprehensive e-commerce application built with React, utilizing Context API and the useReducer hook for efficient state management.
-This project fetches real-time product data from a live API and offers features like product detail viewing, shopping cart functionality, and a checkout process.es.
+A comprehensive e-commerce application built with React.
+This project fetches real-time product data from a live API and offers features like product detail viewing, shopping cart functionality, and a checkout process.

+**Update:** State management has been migrated from Context API (with useReducer) to Redux Toolkit for better scalability and maintainability.

 ### Features